 Michelle was riding her scooter when she hit a hole in the street and started to lose control.
 She thought she would fall, but, in the blink of an eye, she shifted her weight and kept her balance.
 Her heart was pounding, but at least she didn’t get hurt.
 How was she able to react so quickly?
 Michelle can thank her nervous system for that (Figure below).

 Staying balanced when riding a scooter requires control over the body’s muscles.
 The nervous system controls the muscles and maintains balance.

-Controlling muscles and maintaining balance are just two of the roles of the nervous system.
+The nervous system, together with the endocrine system, controls all the other organ systems.
+Controlling muscles and maintaining balance are just two of its roles.
 The nervous system also lets you:

 - Sense your surroundings with your eyes and other sense organs.

 - Sense the environment inside of your body, including temperature.